Skip to Content

 I wouldn’t write a drinking guide for any festival in Europe but I feel like the laws and etiquette of drinking at Coachella warrant some explanation.

-Under 21s
+Under 21s at Coachella Festival

-Sucks for you!
-They seemed pretty hot on not letting anyone take anything in past security or get into the over 21 sections.
+They were pretty hot on not letting anyone take anything in past security or get into the over 21 sections.
 I’m sure you can use your imagination to get round this but seeing as I didn’t need to, I have no advice apart from just to drink on the campsite, if you get it past the car frisk that is.
-There’s a good atmosphere just outside the main gates as you queue to get in.
-I think this is where the cool kids hang out, and by kids, I mean children.
+Drinking at Coachella seemed pretty tough for the under 21s.

-Over 21s
+Over 21s at Coachella Festival

 Drinking at Coachella

 I was 28 when I went to Coachella for the first time, so well in the legal drinking age.
 This turned out to be brilliant.
-The fact that at least 50% of the Coachella clientele is under 21 meant that all the areas cordoned off for over 21s became exclusive.
+The fact that at least 50% of the Coachella clientele is under 21 meant that all the areas cordoned off for over 21s became exclusive!

 • More space.